la2050/archive/_projects/2016/artbeat-radio.md

   and other targeted Los Angeles neighborhoods.
 Through social media and leveraging partnerships with ACLB and the LACAC, a communications plan will include the sharing of strategic information to build  engagement.
-project_image_2: 0178457155741-team91.jpg
-empty_column_1: ''
 organization_name: Able Arts Work
 organization_website: www.ableartswork.org
-organization_name_2: Able Arts Work
-organization_activity: >-
-  The  mission of Able ARTS Work aka Arts & Services for Disabled is to provide life long learning, community services, and vocational opportunities through the creative arts for people with inte
-ein: ''

 ---